Effective October 2014, this policy has been revised. For individual changes, see the redlined version.

-(5) Upon the exhaustion of sick leave, the staff member is eligible to use any accrued vacation credits.
+(5) Upon the exhaustion of sick leave, the employee is eligible to use accrued vacation credits for the approved leave.

 (6) Increments of accrued sick and vacation leave are available for use on the first day of the month following the month earned.
 Employees transferring employment within the University during a given month will transfer all leave accrued to date of the transfer.